Moccazio/alpha-compiler/README.md

 Various tools for quantitative finance with Python.
 Many tools for working with the Zipline open source library, and replicating Quantopian tools in your personal env.

-*Update March 2021 now tested with Python 3.6, and Zipline 1.4.1*
+*Update June 2024 now tested with Python 3.10, and Zipline-Reloaded 3.0.4*

-You can find details on Alpha Compiler [here](https://pbharrin.github.io/alpha-compiler/syntax "Title")